walterfreeman/ast101/syllabus.md

 use that understanding to improve our society.

 In particular, bias against or denigration of anyone in our class because of their gender or how they express it, their sexual orientation, their life stance, their national origin, the language they speak, their race or ethnicity, or a disability they may have will not be tolerated.
 If you are the target of this sort of bias or if you witness it, please report it directly to me and I will take swift action.
-If you don’t feel comfortable talking to me, you may report it anonymously to the Physics Department at <https://docs.google.com/forms/d/e/1FAIpQLScNduLL1hc9fJu5MRaKjajJFnlTDiDio0xvqprn9kCXDpS2Cg/viewform>.
+If you don’t feel comfortable talking to me, you may report it anonymously to the Physics Department chair at <https://syracuseuniversity.qualtrics.com/jfe/form/SV_9pORpTKnq6pLeyF>.

 <a id="material">
 ---
 ### Course Material

-This course focuses mostly on the astronomy of the solar system, and is divided into eight broad sections:
+This course focuses mostly on the astronomy of the solar system, and is divided into four broad sections:

-*1.* **The motion of the stars and Sun:** how the rotation and revolution of the Earth cause the stars and Sun to appear to move in the way that they do
+*1.* **The changing sky:** How the motions of the Earth, Moon, and Sun cause the changes we see in the sky, including the motion of the stars, the phases of the Moon, and the changing seasons

-*2.* **The changing seasons and phases of the Moon**

-*3.* **The story of heliocentrism:** how we came to learn that the planets orbit the Sun, and the properties of those orbits
+*2.* **Astromechanics:** how we came to learn that the planets orbit the Sun, the properties of those orbits, and how this led to the origin of the scientific method and of physics

-*4.* **The birth of physics:** how the laws of gravity and mechanics conspire to create orbits ... and all other motion

-*5.* **Thermal radiation:** the properties of light; how hot things emit light, and what we can learn from that light

-*6.* **Spectroscopy:** how every chemical element interacts with unique wavelengths of light that comprise its fingerprint

-*7.* **The nature of the planets:** how the planets in the Solar System differ, and the factors that influence their climate
+*3.* **Light:** the basic properties of light; how the light from objects depends on their temperature and composition; how the rainbow tells us the nature of the Sun

-*8.* **Humans and the Universe:** the past, present, and future of spaceflight, and the possibility of life elsewhere
+*4.* **Earth in the Universe:** the origin of Earth and the nature of the planets; climate change on Earth; the past, present, and future of spaceflight, and the possibility of life elsewhere

 ---
 <a id="objectives"></a>